 Also read: What is Career Guidance?

 There is no harm in opting for career advice and guidance.
-Going through the various steps of career planning process make sure that you identify a future that is secure and satisfactory.
+Going through the various steps of the career planning process make sure that you identify a future that is secure and satisfactory.